ixd-teaching/body-detection/README.md

 The important classes and objects in the framework are:

 *Class BodyStream:*
 Bodystream loads and sets up the model by hooking it up to the webcam via the video element.
-When first setup and started it will emit  data on bodies found in snapshots of the videostream continously via the event 'bodiesDetected'.
+When started the BodyStream continously analyses the camera footage and when body poses are detected they are emitted via 'bodiesDetected' event.

 *Class Bodies:*
 Bodies contain all data and methods with regard to bodies detected in one video snapshot.